 Ideally, carbohydrates should be kept under 50 grams a day.
 Ideally, under 20 (or zero) if adhering to a carnivore, animal-based diet.
 The lower you can keep carbs, and the higher you can keep protein, the better.

 For most individuals, carbohydrate (or nutrient) timing does not play a significant role in their nutritional protocol.
 We believe that an initial focus on total protein intake, food quality, sleep, hydration, and exercise is far more critical.

 Here are a few general rules for nutrient timing:

 1. Do not eat right before a workout.
-Instead, eat carbs and protein with very little fat 90 minutes before working out.
 We don’t want the body to be digesting food while trying to fuel a workout.

-2. Consume carbs and protein post-workout to help the body shift to a parasympathetic mode (aka recovery mode).
+2. Consume protein (and a small amount of carbs if you want) post-workout to help the body shift to a parasympathetic mode (aka recovery mode).